 Command Palette (

 ⚠️ Note: the default syntax highlighting for Go files is provided by a TextMate rule embedded in VS Code, not by this extension.

 Go modules are used to manage dependencies in

 Your project may involve one or more modules.
 If you are working with multiple modules or uncommon project layouts, you will need to configure your workspace by using Workspace Folders.
 See the Supported workspace layouts documentation for more information.

 If you'd like to get early access to new features and bug fixes, you can use the nightly build of this extension.
 Learn how to install it in by reading the Go Nightly documentation.

 This project follows the Go Community Code of Conduct.
-If you encounter an issue, please mail email@example.com.
+If you encounter a conduct-related issue, please mail email@example.com.